-Backyard chickens have grown in demand the last few years as more and more people seek ways to be more self-sufficient and connect to nature so what are the best tips for backyard chickens?
-What should you know about when selecting your chickens and everything else you may want to know about starting your own flock is all in this blog post along with this podcast episode.
-In the episode you can expect to learn:
+Backyard chickens have grown in demand in the last few years as more and more people seek ways to be more self-sufficient and connect to nature, so what are the best tips for backyard chickens?
+What you should know about when selecting your chickens and everything else you may want to know about starting your own flock is all in this blog post along with this podcast episode.

 Give the episode a listen if you are wanting to dive even deeper and have a fun conversation with some friends.